Cluster Installation

 docker pull synnaxlabs/synnax:latest

-If any previous versions of Synnax are installed and available on your PATH
+If any previous versions of Synnax are installed and available on your PATH, you

 If you’ve also installed the Synnax Python Client,